COVID-19-Causal-Reasoning/causal-reasoning/docs/index.md

 Perform basic data aggregation an analytic exercise to understand the nature of the graph

 ### Step 4.
-Construct comprehensive learning model to predict the causal reasoning map for different
+Construct comprehensive learning model to predict the causal reasoning map for different requests

 ### Step 5.
 Research endpoints